 Kentucky Senate: Andy Barr (R) crushed Daniel Cameron 60.4% to 30.9%.
 Dem: Charles Booker won 46.8% to McGrath’s 35.8%.

-Alabama Senate: Trump-endorsed Rep. Barry Moore (40%) vs former Navy SEAL Jared Hudson (26%) advance to June 16 runoff.
-AG Steve Marshall eliminated (25%).
-Tuberville dominated the governor’s race (85.8%).
+Alabama Senate: Trump-endorsed Rep. Barry Moore (40%) and former Navy SEAL Jared Hudson (26%) advanced to June 16 runoff —

 Full results & analysis →

 Sen. Bill Cassidy (R), a two-term incumbent, was knocked out of Louisiana’s May 16 primary — the last of the seven Republican senators who voted to convict Trump after Jan.
 6 to face electoral consequences.
-Trump-endorsed Rep. Julia Letlow finished first but fell short of 50%; state Treasurer John Fleming advanced to a June 27 runoff.
-Cassidy finished third with ~25%.
 In his concession, Cassidy took a veiled swipe at Trump: “You don’t pout, you don’t whine.
 You don’t claim the election was stolen.”
-The seat remains Safe R regardless of which Republican wins the runoff.

 Redistricted States